Feichtmeier/podmaster/README.md

 Example classes registered in MediaDojo:
 - `PodcastService`: For fetching podcast data from the internet.
+- `PodcastLibraryService`: For managing the list of subscribed podcasts and downloaded episodes.
 - `PodcastManager`: For using commands for the search and the loading of the feeds.
 - `PlayerManager`: For managing audio playback.
+- `DownloadManager`: For handling episode downloads.
+- `SettingsManager`: For managing user settings.
+- `RadioManager`: For managing radio stations.
+- `RadioService`: For fetching radio station data.

 This decouples our UI from our services and managers, making them easier to test and access the references.